|Nutrition Facts (per serving)|

 Make the Cake

 Butter a 10-inch by 15-inch baking pan with a 1-inch lip (jelly-roll pan) and line it with parchment paper.

 Add the sugar, vanilla extract, and salt to the eggs and continue beating for 2 minutes.

 Gently spread the batter into the prepared pan.
 There will be peaks of batter; gently smooth over them, but do not press the batter down.

-Wait 3 minutes and then 1-inch in from one of the short side score across the cake taking care not to cut right through.
+Wait 3 minutes and then score across the cake one inch in from one of the short sides, taking care not to cut right through.